Wojtek9388/Pollang/Syntax.md

 - Not required to run
 - Allows use of GUI functions

-BOOL guiconsole.
+BOOL guiconsole
-- Not required to run.
+- Not required to run
 - Shows a console even when making a GUI project for easy debugging

-BOOL customargs.
+BOOL customargs
-- Not required to run.
+- Not required to run
 - allows users to pass custom arguments to the program

 -------------- DataTypes --------------

-int         1
+int         1.
-bool        true false
+bool        true false.
-string      ""
+string      "".
-vector      ()
+vector      ().
-- A vector NEEDS to have a data type so you cant have a two different types in the same vector
+- A vector NEEDS to have a data type so you cant have a two different types in the same vector.
-- Example: vector<DATATYPE> NAME
+- Example: vector<DATATYPE> NAME.
-dictionary  []
+dictionary  [].
-block scope {}
+block scope {}.

 ------------ Misc Features ------------